variegated-coffee/open-lcc-rp2040-bianca/README.md

 * Reading from external sensors (via I2C etc)
 * Handling Automations

+### Extension boards
+The Open LCC hardware has QWIIC interfaces to allow for extension.
+Currently the RP2040 firmware supports additional MCP9600 thermocouple readers.

 ## Building

 The project is built using CMake.
 There are two relevant targets. `smart_lcc` and `smart_lcc_combined`.
 You need to first build the `smart_lcc` target, and *then* build the `smart_lcc_combined` target.
 I'm sure it would be possible to roll both of these targets into one, but I haven't put enough effort into it yet.
 The reason for the two targets is the Serial Bootloader.

+### Defines

+There are a number of define flags to be aware of.
+Firstly, there are `HARDWARE_REVISION_*` flags to set which revision of the Open LCC Main Board you are using.
+Current options are `HARDWARE_REVISION_OPENLCC_R1A`, `HARDWARE_REVISION_OPENLCC_R2A` and `HARDWARE_REVISION_OPENLCC_R2B`.
+You need to set one (and only one) of these

+Secondly, there's `USB_DEBUG`.
+It enables debug output via USB-CDC, and should not be used inside an actual machine.
+Outside of an actual machine (e.g. using a control board emulator), it can be useful, but it delays startup by 5 seconds and if both cores try to print debug output at the same time, the RP2040 crashes, so it's very much just for debugging.

 ### A note on Serial Boot
 This project includes a [serial third stage bootloader](https://github.com/usedbytes/rp2040-serial-bootloader).
 This is